ibkdizzu/DevIntProjs/LEMPSTACK/README.md

 ![Alt text](images/17.SQLInsert.PNG)

-Also try to be a tad more creative than me here
+Also try to be a tad more creative than me here  :smiley:

 - Ok, next is to query the database to ensure all data were successfully saved